Scaling up food production: 12 dos and don’ts

 - Certainly, the higher the value of your product and the more frequent your changeovers, the more important product recovery will be.

 Scale-up is an exciting time with much hope and promise, yet it is also a vulnerable time for young businesses.
-Innovators who do not plan ahead can make tragic mistakes and suffer losses too great to survive.
+When scaling up food production, innovators who do not plan ahead can make tragic mistakes and suffer losses too great to survive.
 The challenges of scale-up are not insurmountable.
 Plenty of entrepreneurs have succeeded, and you can too!
 A key to success is learning from others who have navigated the start-up path ahead of you.
+Reach out to discuss how we can help you on your way to food production scale-up.